adjust/ios_sdk/doc/migration.md

    consistent.
 The amount parameter is now of type `double`, so you can drop the `f` suffixes in number literals (`12.3f` becomes `12.3`).

-5. If you get errors about `automated __weak references`, you need to update your deployment target.
-In your target's `Summary` tab set the `Deployment Target` to `5.0`.

 [README]: ../README.md
 [drag]: https://raw.github.com/adeven/adjust_sdk/master/Resources/ios/drag.png
 [arc]: http://en.wikipedia.org/wiki/Automatic_Reference_Counting